|AUG Leader Login|

 - JPMorgan Chase

 ARCHIBUS Users' Groups: A Great Way to Learn from Others…Worldwide

-ARCHIBUS Users' Groups are a great way to learn, in person, from other users in your area (and remotely—virtually—from users anywhere in the world, whenever AUG meetings are accessible via WebEx)—whatever your skill level.
+ARCHIBUS Users' Groups (AUGs) are a great way to learn, in person, from other users in your area (and remotely—virtually—from users anywhere in the world, whenever AUG meetings are accessible via WebEx)—whatever your skill level.